 The Weighted Average Cost of Capital (WACC) is one of the most important measures in corporate finance.
-According to Investopedia
+According to Wikipedia

 However, actually CALCULATING a firm's WACC requires that you know a firm's cost of debt (rD), corporate tax rate (Tc), total Debt and Equity, as well as the firm's cost of equity (rE) - which in turn requires that you know a firm's Beta (β) and the risk-free (rf) and market return (rM) rates.
 Whew!